 Through PRIME, IMs can exchange and influence European legislation to ensure that their interests are taken into account.

 - All EIM members actively participate in PRIME;

-- EIM and its members foster and advocate an open, constructive and transparent dialogue between all Infrastructure Managers and the EU.
+- EIM and its members foster and advocate an open, constructive and transparent dialogue between all IMs and the EU.

-- The next PRIME Plenary meeting will take place on 11th June 2020;
+- The next PRIME Plenary meeting will take place on 23rd of June 2022.;